citizenlabsgr/adopt-a-drain-nuxtjs/DEFINITIONS.md

 # Pull
 "Pull" refers to a process where a local-repository is refreshed from a remote repository.
-* Command: git pull origin master
+* Command: git pull origin trunk

 # Pull Request
 "Pull Request" how a developer tells the team leader (repository owner) a branch is ready for review.
 GitHub: Select your-branch-name and click "Pull request"

 # Push
 Push is

 # Rebase
 Rebase is the process of